KristiyanGeorgiev1996/SharpSkills/03.Programming-Fundamentals-C#/README.md

 # Programming Fundamentals with C#

-With the "Programming Fundamentals" course, students begin their journey through SoftUni's internal program for comprehensive software engineering training.
-The course covers fundamental programming concepts that serve as the foundation for effective and high-quality learning in the professional modules.
+This course marks the next step in SoftUni’s comprehensive software engineering training program.
+It introduces students to essential programming concepts that form the groundwork for mastering more advanced professional topics.

-Learners will build upon the knowledge gained in the Programming Basics course and start using more advanced programming techniques and structures such as arrays, lists, objects, and classes.
-Additional technologies essential for every software developer will also be introduced, including HTML and CSS, HTTP, bitwise operations, and more.
+Building on the skills acquired in the Programming Basics course, learners will begin working with more complex programming structures such as arrays, lists, objects, and classes.
+The course also introduces important technologies and concepts widely used in software development, including basic web technologies like HTML and CSS, HTTP protocol, and bitwise operations.

-The basics of web development will be explored, along with some of the most widely used technologies and tools, giving students a solid understanding of what to expect in the upcoming professional modules and the knowledge they will acquire to become successful software developers.
+Students will get an overview of web development fundamentals and key tools and technologies, preparing them for the professional modules ahead and equipping them with the foundational knowledge necessary for a successful career in software development.

 ## Skills Acquired:
-- Working with the standard functionality of the programming language
+- Utilizing core programming language features
-- Handling linear data structures
+- Managing linear data structures
-- Understanding the relationships between various IT concepts
+- Understanding connections between key IT concepts
-- Analyzing problems and breaking them down into computer-executable steps
+- Breaking down problems into executable steps
-- Basic skills in working with HTML and CSS
+- Basic familiarity with HTML and CSS